gigantocypris/SPREAD/INSTALL.md

 Test GPU usage:
-> libtbx.python "/global/cfs/cdirs/m3562/users/vidyagan/p20231/alcc-recipes/cctbx/modules/cctbx_project/simtbx/gpu/tst_shoeboxes.py" context=kokkos_gpu
+> libtbx.python "/global/cfs/cdirs/$CFS_ALLOCATION/users/$NERSC_USERNAME/p20231/alcc-recipes/cctbx/modules/cctbx_project/simtbx/gpu/tst_shoeboxes.py" context=kokkos_gpu

 At the same time in another window logged into the interactive session, do:
 > watch -n 0.1 nvidia-smi

 Watch the GPU usage to check that it increases.
-Printout of the code should be something like:
+Printout of the code should look like this:
 ##############################
 OK
 The following parameters have been modified: